-According to the experts, the squishy and elusive jellyfish alongside other ‘invasive species’ will begin to star front and centre at the fish counter—with recent research finding they are nutrient and vitamin-rich—and traditional meat will undergo a makeover with ‘lab-grown’ cultured-meats and kits (to grow your own meat at home) likely popping up in a supermarket aisle—with meat, as we know it today said to become less of a priority and more of a luxury.
-Which naturally means plant-based will be bigger than ever before, with researchers predicting in the UK alone a quarter of Brits will be vegetarian and half will identify as flexitarians by 2025.
-A not so surprising fact, given that Sainsbury’s has already had a 65 per cent increase in plant-based product sales year-on-year.
+According to the experts, the squishy and elusive jellyfish alongside other ‘invasive species’ will begin to star front and center at the fish counter—with recent research finding they are nutrient and vitamin-rich—and traditional meat will undergo a makeover with ‘lab-grown’ cultured-meats and kits (to grow your own meat at home) likely popping up in a supermarket aisle—with meat, as we know it today said to become less of a priority and more of a luxury.

 So what will be big when it comes to plant-based produce?
 More like, won’t be?!